 The following table sets forth the costs and expenses, other than underwriting discounts and commissions, payable by us in connection with the sale and distribution of the securities being registered.
-All amounts except the SEC registration fee and the Financial Industry Regulatory Authority, Inc., or FINRA, filing fee are estimated.
+Pursuant to a registration rights agreement between us and the selling stockholders, the selling stockholders will not bear any of the following expenses.
+All amounts except the SEC registration fee are estimated.